 One of the most important parts of preparing a pool for reopening is shocking it, and once it has been shocked, you need to wait for a certain amount of time before it’s safe for the pool to be used.
 Some swimming pools will need pool shock multiple times throughout the season as well.

-How long do you have to wait?
+How long do you have to wait after shocking a pool?
 Why do you have to wait?
 What is pool shock?

 Let’s get right into it!

 Table of Contents

 Before we answer the main question, it’s worth explaining and clarifying what shocking a pool actually means, because no, it doesn’t mean giving it an electrical shock, that would definitely be dangerous!

 Shocking a pool is the process of adding chemicals, such as conveniently labeled “swimming pool shock” to it so that the water composition is prepped and ready for chlorine or other cleaning methods.